-If: (i) the ISO determines in a STAR or Generator Deactivation Assessment either that a Short-Term Reliability Process Need would not be resolved, in whole or in part, by the continued availability or operation of an Initiating Generator, or that the need can be timely addressed in the ISO's Reliability Planning Process, and (ii) the Market Participant indicated in the Generator Deactivation Notice an interest in deactivating its Generator earlier than the completion of the 365-day notice period, then the ISO will notify the Market Participant when its Generator has completed all required ISO administrative processes and procedures, and may be Retired or enter into a Mothball Outage, which deactivation date shall be no earlier than 91 days after the Short-Term Assessment of Reliability Start Date.
-The ISO's issuance of a final physical withholding determination shall occur in accordance with Section 23.4.5.6 of Attachment H of the ISO Services Tariff.
+If: (i) the ISO determines in the a STAR or Generator Deactivation Assessment either that a Generator DeactivationShort-Term Reliability Process.
+Need would not arise from a Market Participant's Generator being Retired or entering into a Mothball Outage be resolved, in whole or in part, by the continued availability or operation of an Initiating Generator, or that the need can be timely addressed in the ISO's biennial Reliability Planning Process reliability planning process, and (ii) the Market Participant indicated in the Generator Deactivation Notice an interest in deactivating its Generator earlier than the completion of the 365-day notice period, then the ISO will notify the Market Participant when its Generator has completed all required ISO administrative processes and procedures, and may be Retired or enter into a Mothball Outage, which deactivation date shall be no earlier than 91 days after the Short-Term Assessment of ReliabilityGenerator Deactivation Assessment Start Date.
+The ISO's issuance of a final physical withholding determination shall occur in accordance with Section 23.4.5.6 of Attachment H of the Market ISO Services Tariff.

-38.4 Solicitation of Short-Term Reliability Process Solutions to a Short-Term Reliability Process Need
+38.4 Solicitation of Generator Deactivation Solution Short-Term Reliability Process Solutions to a Generator Deactivation Short-Term Reliability Process Need

-38.4.1 If the ISO determines in its STAR or Generator Deactivation Assessment that a Short-Term Reliability Process Need should be addressed in the Short-Term Reliability Process, the ISO shall solicit Short-Term Reliability Process Solutions to address the need.
+38.4.1 If the ISO determines in its STAR or Generator Deactivation Assessment that a Generator DeactivationShort-Term Reliability Process Need should be addressed in the Generator DeactivationShort-Term Reliability Process, the ISO shall solicit Generator Deactivation SolutionShort-Term Reliability Process

+Solutions to address the Generator Deactivation Reliability Nneed.
 The ISO shall issue one solicitation seeking solutions to all of the Short-Term Reliability Process Needs identified in a STAR.
-A Developer must submit a proposed Short-Term Reliability Process Solution within sixty (60) days of the ISO's request.
+A Developer must submit a proposed Generator Deactivation Solution Short-Term Reliability Process Solution within sixty (60) days of the ISO's request.

-The solicitation process set forth in this Section 38.4 is not the process for offering a Market Participant's Generator that is in a Mothball Outage, an ICAP Ineligible Forced Outage, or has been mothballed since before May 1, 2015 as a proposed Short-Term Reliability Process Solution.
-Such Generator may be offered as a Short-Term Reliability Process Solution by submitting a statement of intent to participate as a proposed Short-Term Reliability Process Solution in accordance with Section 38.5 and satisfying the other requirements of that Section.
+The solicitation process set forth in this Section 38.4 is not the process for offering a Market Participant's Generator that is in a Mothball Outage, an ICAP Ineligible Forced Outage, or has been mothballed since before May 1, 2015 as a proposed Generator Deactivation SolutionShort-Term Reliability Process

+Solution.
+Such Generator may be offered as a Generator Deactivation

+SolutionShort-Term Reliability Process Solution by submitting a statement of intent to participate in the Generator Deactivation Processas a proposed Short-Term Reliability Process Solution in accordance with Section 38.5 and satisfying the other requirements of that Section.

-38.4.2 In response to the ISO's solicitation of proposed Short-Term Reliability Process Solutions:
+38.4.2 In response to the ISO's solicitation of proposed Generator Deactivation Solution Short-Term Reliability Process Solutions: